nityakari02/nityakariportfolio/README.md

 ## 🌟 About Me

-I am a dedicated and passionate Data Scientist with a solid background in data analysis, machine learning, and statistical modeling.
-My journey in Data Science is fueled by a relentless curiosity and a drive to solve challenging problems through data-driven insights.
-I am committed to accuracy, integrity, and continuous improvement, ensuring that my work not only meets but exceeds the highest standards of quality.
+I am a recent graduate of Vanderbilt University, where I earned a B.A. in Medicine, Health, and Society with Highest Honors, alongside minors in Data Science and South Asian Language and Culture.
+I am proficient in data analysis, data visualization, machine learning, and statistical modeling.
+My journey in data science is driven by a relentless curiosity and a passion for solving challenging problems through evidence-based insights.
+I am dedicated to accuracy, integrity, and continuous improvement, ensuring my work consistently meets and exceeds the highest quality standards.
+I am eager to further hone my data science skills and provide impactful, data-driven insights.

 ## 🔗 Contact